-Let’s learn more about ConfigMgr Delete Aged Cloud Management Gateway Traffic Data maintenance task.
-This task is enabled by default on all site servers except secondary server.
+Let’s learn more about the ConfigMgr Delete Aged Cloud Management Gateway Traffic Data maintenance task.
+This task is enabled by default on all site servers except the secondary server.
 This task is not available for secondary servers.

 SCCM CB also uses the SQLTaskStatus table for storing the results of predefined maintenance tasks.
 Don’t use tables to create custom reports.
-Instead use the SQL views to create custom reports.
+Instead, use the SQL views to create custom reports.
 More details here.

 If you want to more details about the status of SCCM / SQL maintenance tasks like